- New track sharing community: RandoGPS (French focused)

 - Bug fixes

-Note that MyTrails doesn’t ask if you have already paused track recording.
-You can also use the Pause button in the recording notification to stop recording; if MyTrails is in the background, it will not use the GPS.
+Note that MyTrails doesn’t ask about quitting if you have already paused track recording.
+You can also use the Pause button in the recording notification to stop recording.

 If you find this confusing, you can enable a Quit option to the navigation menu in MyTrails > Preferences > Other.

-In some very rare cases, MyTrails may have trouble activating a purchase you made via in-app purchase, so Google (or Amazon) will have charged your account but MyTrails doesn’t register that fact.
+In some very rare cases, MyTrails may have trouble activating a purchase you made via in-app purchase, so Google (or PayPal) will have charged your account but MyTrails doesn’t register that fact.

 MyTrails usually warns you of the fact and suggests corrective measures; even if it doesn’t, the first things to try are: